kubernetes/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 A user can ask for an internal TCP/UDP Load Balancer via a K8s Service definition that also has the annotation `service.beta.kubernetes.io/alibaba-cloud-loadbalancer-address-type: "intranet"`.
 Internal SLBs are free.

-Summary: Alibaba CPI and SLB seems to support mixed protocol Services, and the pricing is not based on the number of protocols per Service.
+Summary: Alibaba CPI and SLB seem to support mixed protocol Services, and the pricing is not based on the number of protocols per Service.

 #### AWS